jasonkuhrt/graffle/website/content/examples/60_extension/throws.md

 # Throws

-This example shows how to use the Or Throw extension to throw errors for one-off cases.
+This example shows how to use the Throws extension to throw errors for one-off cases.

 <!-- dprint-ignore-start -->
 ```ts twoslash